Nathan772/VideoLinkConverter/README.md

 Go to maven menu and click on "clean" and the two arrow in circle "reload all maven incremental".
 Now the Application.java should work
+Make the "history-worl/src" file as "source" folder, with right-click "mark directory as"+"source".

 In order to run the project,